CBD for Brain Health and Mental Health

 The Influence of CBD on Brain Receptors and Brain Health

-Within the brain are some 86 billion specialized cells known as neurons.
+Within the brain are some 86 billion specialized brain cells known as neurons.
 These neurons communicate with one another by releasing what are known as neurotransmitters.

 A receptor is a protein or combination of proteins that a molecule (such as a neurotransmitter) binds to.
 Whether or not a neuron is sensitive to a particular neurotransmitter depends on if that neuron contains a receptor that binds to it.

 Some of the most well-known neurotransmitters in the brain are dopamine and serotonin, often referred to as the brain’s “feel-good” chemicals.
 Other molecules (such as illicit and prescription drugs and hormones) can also bind to receptors in the brain.
-Cannabinoids like THC and CBD are an example of molecules that influence the brain through their binding affinity or indirect influence on certain receptors.
+Cannabinoids like THC and CBD are an example of molecules that influence the brain through their binding affinity or indirect influence on certain receptor systems.

 CBD and Cannabinoid Receptors